 For those who use the Public Key Cryptography Standards 10 (PKCS10) Certification Request Standard, one of the most common standards for certificate signing requests, users must provide an unsigned copy of their digital certificate to the CA. They can initiate this process by generating a CSR using cPanel, Exchange, IIS, Java Keytool, or OpenSSL.
 These methods generally create CSRs in the Base-64 based PEM format, which means there is a X.509 certificate encoded in text using the Base-64 encoding scheme.

 At the time of creation, most server software suites ask the user to provide several pieces of information for validation purposes.
-Those details include the requester's fully qualified domain name (FDQN), legal name of the company, contact email address, physical address, and name of the division that would be handling the certificate.
+Those details include the requester's fully qualified domain name (FQDN), legal name of the company, contact email address, physical address, and name of the division that would be handling the certificate.
 Additionally, users will need to send over their public key as well as its type and length.
 As explained by GlobalSign, the CA needs these bits of data to create an SSL certificate, which uses asymmetric cryptography based on a corresponding private and public key pair.

-What Information Is Included in a certificate signing request?
+What information is included in a certificate signing request?

+A certificate signing request comprises a comprehensive array of information, with the key elements being business details, allowing the CA to authenticate your identity and company.
+The CSR should encompass pertinent information about your business, the public key, as well as details regarding the key type and length.
 Your CA will use the data from the CSR to build your TLS certificate.
 Here is the type of information that you should expect to include in your CSR.

 - Common name: The fully qualified domain name (FQDN) of your server (i.e., .example.com).